Company at a Glance

 Technology & Product(s)

-PMD-200™ is an intraoperative pain monitoring system for anesthetized patients.
+Medasense’s flagship product is PMD-200™: an intraoperative pain monitoring system.

 How it works: Medasense’s technology combines a non-invasive sensing unit and a monitor: